fommil/fpmortals/manuscript/complete.md

 ## Thank You

-And that's it!
+And that is it!
 Congratulations on reaching the end.
 If you learnt something from this book, please tell your friends.
 This book does not have a marketing department, so word of mouth is the only way that readers find out about it.